bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 In the case of media carried in QUIC streams, if the media streams are transmitted using unidirectional streams, then new stream types will need to be defined.
 This document reserves the stream type value 0x04 for this, see
 {{unidirectional-streams}}.
-In the unlikely case where media streams are to be transmitted using bidirectional streams, the stream type mechanism will need to be extended to cover bidirectional streams, as SIP/3 currently assumes that SIP messages have exclusive use of the bidirectional streams.
+In the unlikely case where media streams are to be transmitted using bidirectional streams, the stream type mechanism will need to be extended to cover bidirectional streams, because this specification currently assumes that SIP/3 messages have exclusive use of the bidirectional streams.

 ## Carriage of RTP in a QUIC Transport Session

-Both {{QRT}} and {{RTP-over-QUIC}} define ways to carry RTP and RTCP messages over QUIC DATAGRAMs, and with SIP and SDP already closely aligned with RTP media sessions it stands to reason that adapting SIP/3 to coexist within the same QUIC transport connection would save at least a round trip.
+Both {{QRT}} and {{RTP-over-QUIC}} define ways to carry RTP and RTCP messages over QUIC `DATAGRAM` frames.
+With SIP and SDP already closely aligned with RTP media sessions, adapting SIP/3 to coexist within the same QUIC transport connection as RTP/RTCP would save at least one network round trip.

-QRT only defines a way to carry RTP and RTCP in QUIC DATAGRAMs.
-RTP-over-QUIC defines a way to carry RTP and RTCP over QUIC streams (without specifying whether they are to be sent over bi- or unidirectional streams) and QUIC DATAGRAMs.
+* QRT only defines a way to carry RTP and RTCP in QUIC `DATAGRAM` frames.
+* RTP-over-QUIC defines a way to carry RTP and RTCP over QUIC `STREAM` frames (without specifying whether they are to be sent over bidirectional or unidirectional streams) as well as QUIC `DATAGRAM` frames.

-QRT attempts to define SDP attributes to allow the negotiation of QRT sessions in SIP. {{SDP-QUIC}} also describes a different set of SDP attributes to perform a similar task.
+In addition, QRT attempts to define SDP attributes to allow the negotiation of QRT sessions in SIP. {{SDP-QUIC}}
+also describes a different set of SDP attributes to perform a similar task.

-Future versions of this document or the above documents may specify a mechanism for signalling that a given media session will be carried in the same QUIC connection that the SIP/3 session is going to be carried in.
+Future versions of this document or the above documents may specify a mechanism for signalling that a given media session will be carried in the same QUIC connection as the SIP/3 session.

 ## Carriage of non-RTP media streaming protocols in a QUIC Transport Session

 {{RUSH}} does not specify a means to discover the presence of a RUSH streaming session, nor a mechanism for negotiating the encoding parameters of media that is being exchanged.
-RUSH has two modes of operation, Normal and Multi Stream modes.
+RUSH has two modes of operation: Normal and Multi Stream modes.
 Normal mode, as described in {{Section 4.3.1 of RUSH}}, uses a single bidirectional QUIC stream to send and receive media streams.
-Multi Stream mode, as described in {{Section 4.3.2 of RUSH}}, uses a bidirectional QUIC stream for each individual frame.
+Multi Stream mode, as described in {{Section 4.3.2 of RUSH}}, uses a bidirectional QUIC stream for each individual media frame.
 Bidirectional streams appear to be used in order to give error feedback, as opposed to having a separate control stream for handling errors or using the QUIC transport error mechanism.
 If the stream type mechanism described in {{unidirectional-streams}} is expanded to cover bidirectional streams as well, then SIP/3 could be used with RUSH.

 {{Warp}} specifies that sessions are established using HTTP/3 WebTransport ({{WebTransH3}}).
-However, to the author's best knowledge WebTransport does not yet contain any signalling or media negotiation similar to how WebRTC would use SDP offer/answer exchanges, so some form of session establishment mechanism like SIP/3 could be used.
-Warp uses unidirectional streams for sending media.
-Media is sent in ISO-BMFF "segments", similar to MPEG-DASH, with each stream carrying a single segment.
-This can easily be used with the reserved media stream type reserved in
+However, to the author's best knowledge WebTransport does not yet contain any signalling or media negotiation similar to how WebRTC would use SDP offer/answer exchanges, so some form of session establishment mechanism like SIP/3 could be useful in filling this gap.
+Warp uses QUIC unidirectional streams for sending media.
+Similar to MPEG-DASH, media is sent in ISO-BMFF "segments", with each stream carrying a single segment.
+This can easily be accommodated by the media stream type reserved in
 {{unidirectional-streams}}.

-{{QuicR-Arch}} is openly hostile to the usage of SDP, and {{QuicR-Proto}} defines the QuicR Manifest for advertising media sessions and endpoint capabilities, and as such SIP/3 probably isn't required.
+{{QuicR-Arch}} is openly hostile to the usage of SDP, and {{QuicR-Proto}} defines the QuicR Manifest for advertising media sessions and endpoint capabilities and, as such, SIP/3 probably isn't required.

 # Security Considerations